ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_stateful_api.rst

 The :class:`ivy.Initializer` class has a single abstract method, :code:`create_variables(var_shape, dev, fan_out=None, fan_in=None, *args, **kwargs)`.
 Check out the `code <https://github.com/unifyai/ivy/blob/master/ivy/stateful/initializers.py>`_ or `docs <https://unify.ai/docs/ivy/overview/design/ivy_as_a_framework/ivy_stateful_api.html#initializers>`_ for more details.
 The default initializer for the weights is :class:`ivy.GlorotUniform` and for this bias is :class:`ivy.Zeros`.
-Let’s take a quick look at what these look like.
+Let's take a quick look at what these look like.
 :class:`ivy.GlorotUniform` derives from a more general :class:`ivy.Uniform` initializer class, and is then simply implemented as follows:

 .. code-block:: python